Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 chmod +x updateOperators.sh
 ./updateOperators.sh
 ```
-When it request operators.json url, put your url or ubi url (https://ubistatic-a.akamaihd.net/0058/prod/assets/data/operators.3a2655c8.json) to start loading data.\
+When it request operators.json url, put your url or ubi url (https://game-rainbow6.ubi.com/assets/data/operators.682af7ce0969c4ec.json) to start loading data.\
 Once finished you can safely delete output.json file and move Operators.php file to parent directory (overwriting old file).\
 Manually editing of Operators.php file is *not* recommended.

 ### Error Handling:
 If a function encounter errors like "Too many calls", api add an "error" object in json that contains detailed response from ubisoft servers.

-Response:
+Example if there are too many calls:
 ```json
 {
    "players":[